 Doctor of Dental Surgery/Master of Public Health Combined Degree Program

-The Doctor of Dental Surgery/Master of Public Health (DDS/MPH) combined degree program prepares students for the professional practice of dentistry as well as providing knowledge and skills in the broader population health context.
-Depending on the student’s choice of MPH specialization, this five year program could lead to a wide variety of career options in the public and private sectors.
+The Doctor of Dental Surgery/Master of Public Health (DDS/MPH) combined degree program prepares students for the professional practice of dentistry and also provides knowledge and skills in the broader population health context.
+Depending on the student’s choice of MPH specialization, this five-year program could lead to a wide variety of career options in the public and private sectors.
 DDS/MPH holders can assume leadership roles in academia/research, government agencies, and other health-related organizations as well as in professional practice.

 For more information, contact Dr. John Walters at firstname.lastname@example.org.